stmllr/stmllr.net/steffen-mueller.md

 **Software Architecture & Development**: Creating sustainable yet pragmatic solutions, based on object oriented software.
 Continuous refactoring and using design patterns are basic parts of that.

-**Quality assurance**: Applied Test/Behavior Driven Development with Cucumber, Rspec, PHPUnit and Behat/Mink + Selenium, from unit tests over functional tests to full blown acceptance tests.
+**Quality assurance**: Doing the things right - and doing the right things: Applied Test/Behavior Driven Development with Cucumber, Rspec, PHPUnit and Behat/Mink + Selenium, from unit tests over functional tests to full blown acceptance tests.

-**Continuous Integration**: Fully automated Software Tests + Builds + Deployments using continuous integration services and containerization with docker.
+**Continuous Integration**: Fully automated Software Tests + Builds + Deployments using continuous integration services, deploy pipes and containerization with docker.

+**Infrastructure as code**: Managing cloud services (AWS) with terraform.

-**Team lead**: Enabling teams to successfully create and deliver software into the enterprise.
+**Team lead and coaching**: Enabling teams to successfully create and deliver software into the enterprise.

+**Working mode**: Mainly Scrum, remote and on-site, focusing and delivering the important things.

 ## Open Source: TYPO3 community

+The TYPO3 community teached me how to master software projects in the 21st century: Working remotely, asynchronously, in heterogenous constantly changing teams with changing requirement.
+Fixing real world issues.

 My first contact with the TYPO3 community was in 2002.
 Many years later, in 2013, I became an official [core team member](http://typo3.org/teams/core-development-team/roles-groups/ "Roles and group in the TYPO3 CMS project") with merge rights.
 In 2017 I stepped back from this role.
-I have been a member of the [TYPO3 security team](http://typo3.org/teams/security/ "TYPO3 security team") from 2004 to 2008 and rejoined the team in 2013.
+I have been a member of the [TYPO3 security team](http://typo3.org/teams/security/ "TYPO3 security team") from 2004 to 2008 and 2013-2017.
 Last but not least, I am a reviewer of the TYPO3 developer certification program and maintain and develop several [community extensions](http://forge.typo3.org/users/348).

 The [Open Source CMS TYPO3](http://typo3.org/ "The content management system TYPO3") is my favorite tool for content management.
 It combines enterprise level features with a well networked, highly active and progressive open source community.